Home Guides Enable processed microphone (Linux)

 • Press Ctrl + Alt + T

-Step 2: Create the config file
+Step 2: Create the processed microphone

 Copy/paste this whole block into Terminal: